FoxoThatCat/FoxoHack/README.md

 # FoxoHack

-Basically its a noclip thing it doesnt even habe gui but it will be there soon (i think...) see ya!
+Basically its a noclip thing it doesnt even have gui yet but it will be there soon (i think...) see ya!